-One of the toughest challenges currently facing companies is how to help mitigate their employees’ feelings of isolation.
-Feeling disconnected can compound stresses due to workload and performance, and with many organizations still fully remote or transitioning to remote-first, leaders must find new ways of inspiring authentic connection.
-Finding ways to allow for connection not related to workload is key.
-For some organizations, hosting virtual happy hours, trivia nights, and even karaoke parties have been innovative ways they’ve created a culture of online fun.
-Slack can also be used for more than productivity — consider starting a channel that invites people to share birthdays, posts pictures of pets and funny WFH moments, and of course, share memes.
+One of the most demanding challenges companies face is how to help mitigate their employees’ feelings of isolation.
+Feeling disconnected can compound stresses due to workload and performance.
+With many organizations still fully remote or transitioning to remote-first, leaders must find new ways of inspiring authentic connection.
+Finding ways to allow for links not related to workload is vital.
+For some organizations, hosting virtual happy hours, trivia nights, and even karaoke parties have been innovative ways of creating a culture of online fun.
+Slack can also be used for more than productivity — consider starting a channel that invites people to share birthdays, posts pictures of pets and funny WFH moments, and shares memes.

-Practice active listening to spot employee concerns before they impact team collaboration
+Practice active listening to spot employee concerns before they impact the team

 Create an honest, fair, and equitable culture across all levels

 Office politics can make work highly stressful.
-And they can get worse when people are working remotely, without face-to-face conversations.
-Problematic office politics can also violate your organization’s code of ethics and potentially expose the organization to legal problems.
+And they can get worse when people work remotely, without face-to-face conversations.
+Problematic office politics can also violate your organization’s code of ethics and expose the organization to legal problems.
 Strive in policy and practice to treat all employees honestly, fairly, and equitably.

 Nothing can happen until organizations first acknowledge the circumstances.
-By choosing to not proceed with business as usual, leaders can generate responsive strategies with the capacity to increase employee satisfaction and retention, and improve performance.
-From here, you have to know who you are as an organization in order to identify how to improve it.
-The results are happy, healthier employees — and stronger, better performing organizations — it’s a win-win!
+By choosing not to proceed with business as usual, leaders can generate responsive strategies with the capacity to increase employee satisfaction and retention and improve performance.
+From here, you must know who you are as an organization to identify how to improve it.
+The results are happy, healthier employees — and more vigorous, better performing organizations — it’s a win-win!